A Guide to Vacationing on the Baby Steps

 Stay motivated and focused on your goal.
 Vacations are awesome.
 But Dave’s plan isn’t about just going on nice vacations.
 It’s about getting out of debt and changing your family tree.
 Don’t lose sight of that this summer!

-What kind of vacation are you planning on your baby steps budget?
+What kind of vacation are you planning on your budget?